 From photo, acrylic and pastels, I’ve moved to digital images and digital brushes to express my artistic perspective.

 Much of my art is imaginative, colorful and often printed on heavy, textured paper or translucent Japanese kozo.
-New works are varnished, layered with hot resin and wax (encaustic), and mounted on cradled panels.
+New works are varnished, layered with hot resin and beeswax (encaustic), and mounted on cradled panels.

 Most of my work focuses on Texas, Wimberley and the Hill Country, and in a number of pieces, I try to include a little mystery, and sometimes, humor.